andreagiassi/microservice-rbac-user-management/README.md

 Another alternative is to using an external tool, for example Postman (https://www.postman.com/).

-This project contains the export file micro2.postman_collection.json with some configured test calls.
+This project contains also the Postman export file micro2.postman_collection.json with some configured test calls.

 #### Security, encryption and decryption of sensible data
 I've followed the blog post below in order to implement an encryption and decryption method for sensible data such